CBAM Defaults

 Embedded emissions for the shipment = total value × tonnes.
 A 500-tonne shipment of a product at 2.0 tCO2e/t carries 1,000 tonnes of embedded CO2.
 That is the quantity CBAM prices.

-Multiply the embedded emissions by the current ETS certificate price.
-This is the gross carbon cost before the phase-in.
-Because the price changes weekly, use a live figure, not a number from an old blog post.
+Multiply the remaining emissions by the ETS certificate price.
+The official CBAM certificate price tracks the quarterly average of EU ETS auction prices, so use a live figure, not a number from an old blog post.
 The calculator pulls the current price for you.

 5. Subtract any carbon price already paid